-9.6.12- Stop Before Railroad Crossings
+9.6.12 - Stop Before Railroad Crossings

-Stop before a railroad crossing if your vehicle:
+Stop before a railroad crossing if your vehicle: Is placarded.

-- Is placarded.

-- Carries any amount of chlorine.
+Carries any amount of chlorine.

-- Has cargo tanks, whether loaded or empty used for hazardous materials.
+Has cargo tanks, whether loaded or empty used for hazardous materials.

 You must stop 15 to 50 feet before the nearest rail.
-Proceed only when you are sure no train is coming.
+Proceed only when you are sure no train is coming and you can clear the tracks without stopping.
 Don't shift gears while crossing the tracks.

-9.7 - Hazardous Materials - Emergencies 9.7.1 - Emergency Response Guidebook (ERG)
+9.7 - Hazardous Materials - Emergencies

+9.7.1 - Emergency Response Guidebook (ERG)

-The Department of Transportation has a guidebook for firefighters, police and industry workers on how to protect themselves and the public from hazardous materials.
+The Department of Transportation has a guidebook for firefighters, police, and industry workers on how to protect themselves and the public from hazardous materials.
 The guide is indexed by proper shipping name and hazardous materials identification number.
 Emergency personnel look for these things on the shipping paper.
-That is why it is vital that the proper shipping name, identification number, label and placards are correct.
+That is why it is vital that the proper shipping name, identification number, label, and placards are correct.